RONJA

-RONJA (Reasonable Optical Near Joint Access) is a free-space optical communication system originating in the Czech Republic, developed by Karel Kulhavý of Twibright Labs and released in 2001.
+RONJA (Reasonable Optical Near Joint Access) is a free-space optical communication system developed in the Czech Republic by Karel Kulhavý of Twibright Labs.
+Released in 2001.
 It transmits data wirelessly using beams of light.
 Ronja can be used to create a 10 Mbit/s full duplex Ethernet point-to-point link.
-It has been estimated that 1000 to 2000 links have been built worldwide.
+It has been estimated that 1,000 to 2,000 links have been built worldwide.